 Slip-and-fall and trip-and-fall accidents can usually be prevented if businesses stay on the lookout for hazards and address them in a timely manner, as they’re legally supposed to.
 Yet these incidents continue to happen on a fairly regular basis across the country.

 Falls are not the trivial annoyance they’re often depicted as, either.
 In fact, they’re the second leading cause of unintentional injury deaths around the world.
 People who survive accidental falls, even on flat surfaces, can sustain much worse injuries than a few temporary bruises.
 Broken bones and brain injuries are common.
+Survivors facing such outcomes may look into brain injury claims as they navigate the aftermath of such incidents.
 Spinal trauma often leads to lifelong, invisible pain.

 Most people facing sudden, serious injuries are not able to pay for the medical care they need.
 Personal medical insurance, if present at all, usually covers only a portion of expenses, and the insurance company may refuse to pay at all if it believes someone else, such as a negligent property owner, can be held liable instead.